 Spain – The New Frontier?

-While Spain may be one of the oldest wine making countries in the world, it seems that only in the last few years are the Spaniards starting to assess their entire history as wine producers in an attempt to re-discover their true wine identity and the full potential of their terroir and wines.
+While Spain may be one of the oldest winemaking countries in the world, it seems that only in the last few years are the Spaniards starting to assess their entire history as wine producers to try and re-discover their true wine identity and see what the full potential is for their terroir and wines.

-I visited three important wine regions in Spain this past October – Rioja, Ribera del Duero and Toro.
-My appointment agenda was an ideal cross section of different kinds of producers so I could ascertain for myself the current status of wine in Spain and its position in the global wine marketplace.
-For regions I could not visit, like Valdeorras and Bierzo, I tasted their wines as much as I could at wine bars and during meals.
+I visited the two most important wine regions in Spain this past October with an appointment agenda that was an ideal cross-section of different kinds of producers to ascertain for myself what the current status of wine is in Spain and their place in the global wine marketplace.
+For some regions, like Valdeorras, I could not visit but I tasted their wines as much as I could at wine bars and during meals.
 I drank more Godello than any other white grape-based wine that entire week and loved every sip.

-At the forefront of this movement for terroir in Spain are quite a few important names, but the few that I got acquainted with were Telmo Rodriguez, Juan Carlos and Benjamin Romeo of Rioja; Jorge Monzon Pascal of Dominio de Aguila in Ribera Del Duero, and Rafael Palacios of Bierzo.
-While I only met with Telmo, Jorge, and the team at Contador, I got a very good sense of the ideas and objectives of these talented and visionary vigneron through interviewing them and tasting the proof in their wines.
-Of the group, Contador is leans more to the modern scale of wines, but the wines are truly site driven and based on the newer crop of wines he has scaled back on the amount of oak in the wines.
+At the forefront of this movement for terroir in Spain are quite a few important names, but the few that I got acquainted with were Telmo Rodriguez, Benjamin Romeo and Juan Carlos of Rioja; Jorge of Dominio de Aguila in Ribera Del Duero, and Rafael Palacios of Bierzo.
+While I only met with Telmo, Jorge, and the team at Contador, I got a very good sense of the ideas and objectives of these talented and visionary vignerons through their wines.

-Through this I have learned that Spain does indeed have great terroir and impassioned producers that care about distinction in their wine through terroir.
+Spain has the great terroir and impassioned producers that care about distinction and individuality of expression in their wine through terroir.
+The seeds are planted.
 The wines are better than they have ever been and are only getting better and more original.
-Time should bring more acceptance internally and globally as the wines gain genuine acceptance of their original personalities.
-The market will speak, and as it does the changes will continue and increase the pace of change.
+Time should bring more acceptance internally and globally as the wines gain genuine acceptance of their genuine personalities.
+The market will speak, and as it does the changes will happen sooner than you know it.